Chalarangelo/30-seconds-of-interviews/questions/recursion.md

 #### Answer

 Recursion is the repeated application of a process.
 In JavaScript, recursion involves functions that call themselves repeatedly until they reach a base condition.
-The base condition breaks the out of the recursion loop because otherwise the function would call itself indefinitely.
+The base condition breaks out of the recursion loop because otherwise the function would call itself indefinitely.
 Recursion is very useful when working with data structures that contain nesting where the number of levels deep is unknown.

 For example, you may have a thread of comments returned from a database that exist in a flat array but need to be nested for display in the UI.
 Each comment is either a top-level comment (no parent) or is a reply to a parent comment.
 Comments can be a reply of a reply of a reply... we have no knowledge beforehand the number of levels deep a comment may be.
 This is where recursion can help.